jwilk-archive/python-djvulibre/doc/api/messages.rst

       :return: the requested URI.

-      URI is is set according to the `uri` argument provided to function :meth:`Context.new_document`.
+      URI is set according to the `uri` argument provided to function :meth:`Context.new_document`.
 The first :class:`NewStreamMessage` message
       always contain the URI passed to :meth:`Context.new_document`.
       Subsequent :class:`NewStreamMessage` messages contain the URI of the